xavier-orcutt/chinle-primarycare-scheduler/README.md

 ### Rules

 The rules section deserves particular attention as it's the heart of the scheduling system.
-The scheduler enforces the core rules as defined in the `docs/clinic_rules.pdf` and `docs/call_rules.pdf`.
+The scheduler enforces the core rules through a three-step process:

+1. **Plain-English Documentation** - Core scheduling policies are documented in `docs/clinic_rules.pdf` and `docs/call_rules.pdf`.
+2. **Configuration Files** - These policies are codified in human-readable YAML files (`config/` folder) containing both clinic-level rules (staffing minimums, holiday dates) and provider-specific rules (workload limits, RDO preferences).
+This structure makes it easy to adjust existing constraints without programming knowledge, add new providers or modify existing provider parameters, and maintain separate rule sets for each department.
-General clinic and provider-specific rules are defined in the `config` folder and are imported and codified as constraints for the model in `constraints`.
+3. **Mathematical Constraints** - The YAML rules are translated into mathematical constraints for the CP-SAT model in the `constraints/` folder.

-The constraints are implemented as a combination of:
+    The mathematical constraints are implemented as a combination of:
     * **Hard constraints** that cannot be violated (e.g., providers cannot work clinic during inpatient).
     * **Soft constraints** with penalties that guide the optimizer toward preferable solutions while maintaining flexibility when strict adherence isn't possible (e.g., ensuring that providers work as close as possible to their designated weekly clinic amount).

     All constraints are considered simultaneously by CP-SAT during solving.
 This approach ensures the scheduler can find workable solutions even when competing requirements make perfect solutions impossible.

 ## Schedule Generation

 Each department (Internal Medicine, Family Practice, and Pediatrics) generates its own schedule.
 The schedule for each department is created through these key steps:

 1. **Input Processing**: The system takes in the inputs as defined above.
-2. **Adaptive Minimum Staffing**: The scheduler automatically determines the highest possible minimum staffing level that allows for a feasible schedule.
-It starts with an initial target of 4 providers and systematically reduces this value until a viable schedule is found.
-3. **Constraint Satisfaction**: The CP-SAT solver applies all hard constraints (like inpatient assignments) while minimizing penalties from soft constraints (like avoiding multiple pediatric calls in a week).
+2. **Model Building**: The system creates decision variables and translates all scheduling rules into mathematical constraints.
+3. **Iterative Solving**: The CP-SAT solver attempts to find a solution, starting with high staffing requirements and automatically reducing them until a feasible schedule is found.

 The system treats all submitted leave requests as pre-approved during the scheduling process and automatically identifies the highest achievable minimum staffing level given the leave requests.
 This provides a clear picture of the "worst-case" staffing scenario if all requested leave were granted.
 Final leave approval remains at the discretion of department chiefs.